uhlmanngroup/MorphoDynamicsPipe/README.md

 `conda activate morphody40`

 Other conda environments (such as for cellpose) will be installed automatically by snakemake in the default folder for your conda setup.
+These are currently called morphody_cellposecpu, morphody_cellpose, morphody_btrackpip, morphody_btrack.
+Not all environments will be installed - only the ones relevant for the hardware you are using (e.g. operating system, GPU availability).

 ## Data setup
 To add data, create a folder called `1_data` inside the main MorphoDynamicsPipe folder.